Sedan (nuclear test): Fallout

 The explosion caused two plumes of radioactive cloud, rising to 3.0 km and 4.9 km (10,000 ft and 16,000 ft).
 The plumes headed northeast and then east in roughly parallel paths towards the Atlantic Ocean.
 Nuclear fallout was dropped through several counties.
 Detected radioactivity was especially high in eight counties in Iowa and one county each in Nebraska, South Dakota and Illinois.
-The most heavily affected counties were Howard, Mitchell and Worth counties in Iowa as well as Washabaugh County in South Dakota, an area that has since been incorporated into Jackson County and is within the Pine Ridge Indian Reservation.
-These four counties measured maximum levels higher than 6,000 microcuries per square meter (220 MBq/m2).
+The most heavily affected counties were Howard, Mitchell and Worth counties in Iowa as well as Washabaugh County in South Dakota.
+The average estimated fallout from Sedan on Howard, Mitchell and Worth counties was 950 microcuries each, while Washabaugh County received an estimated average of 860 microcuries of fallout.
+The explosion created fallout that affected more US residents than any other nuclear test, exposing more than 13 million people to radiation.

 Of all the nuclear tests conducted in the United States, Sedan ranked highest in overall activity of radionuclides in fallout.
 The test released 880,000 curies (33 PBq) of radioactive iodine-131, an agent of thyroid disease, into the atmosphere.
 Sedan ranked first in percentages of these particular radionuclides detected in fallout: 198Au, 199Au, 7Be, 99Mo, 147Nd, 203Pb, 181W, 185W and 188W.
 Sedan ranked second in these radionuclides in fallout: 57Co, 60Co and 54Mn.
 Sedan ranked third in the detected amount of 24Na in fallout.
 In countrywide deposition of radionuclides, Sedan was highest in the amount of 7Be, 54Mn, 106Ru and 242Cm, and second highest in the amount of deposited 127mTe.
-While Sedan ranks highest in percentages of 198Au detected, it is not the most prolific generator or gold-heavy design that was tested by the US: due to the explosion being far more well contained, a larger quantity of gold, referred to as "a goldmine", was used extensively in the W71 warhead, that was proof-tested in 1971 within a deep borehole in the Amchitka islands off Alaska.

-Sedan's fallout contamination contributed a little under 7% to the total amount of radiation which fell on the US population during all of the nuclear tests at NTS.
+Sedan's fallout contamination contributed a little under 7% to the total amount of radiation which fell on the US population during all of the nuclear tests at the Nevada Test Site.
 Sedan's effects were similar to shot "George" of Operation Tumbler–Snapper, detonated on June 1, 1952, which also contributed about 7% to the total radioactive fallout.
 Uncertainty regarding exact amounts of exposure prevents knowing which of the two nuclear tests caused the most; George is listed as being the highest exposure and Sedan second highest by the United States Department of Health and Human Services, Centers for Disease Control and Prevention, and the National Cancer Institute.

-Had this test been conducted after 1965 when improvements in device design were realized, achieving a 100-fold reduction in radiation release is considered feasible.
+Had this test been conducted after 1965 when improvements in device design were realized, achieving a 100-fold reduction in radiation release would be considered feasible.